Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 PPM is a very simple image format that can viewed by most image-viewing software, and can be written as an ASCII text file.

-It should have the declaration:
+It should have a declaration similar to:

     void write_ppm(const unsigned char* image_data, int w, int h);